The Traitors (Indian TV series): International broadcast

-In Australia, the series was made available to stream on 10 Play in October 2025, as a companion to the Australian version aired by the network.
-The series aired with English subtitles.
+In Australia, the series became available to stream on 10 Play in October 2025, as a companion to the Australian version broadcast by the network.
+The series was presented with English subtitles.

+In the United Kingdom, the series began broadcasting on BBC Three and became available to stream on BBC iPlayer on 30 April 2026.
+It was broadcast by the BBC, which also airs the British version.